All Episodes

 Right.

-And they just go into another storage bin next to that storage area there.
+and they just go into another storage bin next to that storage area there.

 That was pretty impressive, I think.

-Yeah, no, not pretty impressive.
+No, not pretty impressive.

 It's really, really, really, really impressive.